Veneranda Nzambazamariya: Death and legacy

 Kenya Airways Flight 431: Veneranda Nzambazamariya died on this flight due to its crash.

 Veneranda Nzambazamariya died on January 30, 2000, in the Kenya Airways Flight 431 crash near Côte d'Ivoire.
 Her death marked a profound loss for Rwanda and the global peacebuilding community.
 As the president of Pro-Femmes/Twese Hamwe—a coalition of Rwandan women's organizations—Nzambazamariya was instrumental in uniting women across social and ethnic divides during Rwanda's post-genocide reconstruction.

 Since Nzambazamariya's passing, her legacy has continued through the Nzambazamariya Veneranda Organization, which was founded in her honor in 2000.
 The organization focuses on promoting a culture of peace, justice, and sustainable development based on the philosophy of Ubuntu.
-Lead by Izabiriza M. Médiatrice, the association has implemented numerous projects to empower rural women, combat family conflict, and address poverty, while also recognizing individuals who contribute to community well-being.
+Led by Izabiriza M. Médiatrice, the association has implemented numerous projects to empower rural women, combat family conflict, and address poverty, while also recognizing individuals who contribute to community well-being.

 Nzambazamariya's commitment to peace and justice is remembered annually on January 30 by her family and the organization founded in her name.
 Her grave at Remera Cemetery serves as a gathering place for commemorative ceremonies where family and organizational members honor her memory by laying flowers and reflecting on her contributions to Rwandan society.